Pacific Rim (film)

 Pacific Rim (Note: Officially billed as Warner Bros.
-Pictures and Legendary Pictures Pacific Rim) is a 2013 American monster action film directed by Guillermo del Toro.
-The first film in the Pacific Rim franchise, it stars Charlie Hunnam, Idris Elba, Rinko Kikuchi, Charlie Day, Robert Kazinsky, Max Martini, and Ron Perlman.
-The screenplay was written by Travis Beacham and del Toro, from a story by Beacham.
+Pictures and Legendary Pictures Pacific Rim) is a 2013 American military science fiction and monster film directed by Guillermo del Toro, with a screenplay written by Travis Beacham with del Toro and story written by Beacham.
+It is the first film in the Pacific Rim franchise.
+The film stars Charlie Hunnam, Idris Elba, Rinko Kikuchi, Charlie Day, Robert Kazinsky, Max Martini, and Ron Perlman.
 The film is set in the future, when Earth is at war with the Kaiju, (Note: The name of the monsters comes from the Japanese word 'strange creature, monster' (怪獣, kaijū).
 Japanese lacks a plural form for its words, but it is often common for Japanese loanwords into English to receive English-style pluralization.
 Travis Beacham has said that he believes both kaiju and kaijus to be correct within the film's universe, although he prefers the former.) colossal sea monsters which have emerged from an interdimensional portal on the bottom of the Pacific Ocean.
 To combat the monsters, humanity unites to create the Jaegers, (Note: The name of the mechas comes from the German word Jäger ('hunter').
 In German, the plural form for this word occurs in the definite article rather than as a suffix to the word itself (der Jäger is 'the hunter'; die Jäger is 'the hunters').
-As this is an English-language film, it specifically uses the plural jaegers.) gigantic humanoid mechas, each controlled by two co-pilots whose minds are joined by a mental link.
-Focusing on the war's later days, the story follows Raleigh Becket, a washed-up Jaeger pilot called out of retirement and teamed with rookie pilot Mako Mori as part of a last-ditch effort to defeat the Kaiju.
+As this is an English-language film, it specifically uses the plural jaegers.) gigantic humanoid mechas, each controlled by two co-pilots whose minds are joined by a mental link called the Drift.

 Principal photography began on November 14, 2011, in Toronto and lasted through to April 2012.
 The film was produced by Legendary Pictures and distributed by Warner Bros.
+Pictures.
 It was released on July 12, 2013, in 3D, RealD 3D, IMAX 3D and 4DX, receiving generally positive reviews from critics, who praised its performances, direction, storyline, action sequences, visual effects, musical score, and nostalgic style.
 While it underperformed at the box office in the United States, it was highly successful in other markets, thus becoming a box office success.
-It earned a worldwide total of $411 million—earning $114 million in China alone, its largest market—becoming Del Toro's most commercially successful film.
+It earned a worldwide total of $411 million—earning $136 million in China alone, its largest market—becoming Del Toro's most commercially successful film.
 The film is regarded as an homage to kaiju, mecha, and anime media.

 A sequel titled Pacific Rim Uprising was released on March 23, 2018, with Universal Pictures as the film's distributor.